 Please visit the Columbia Athletics website, click on the "Recruiting" tab, and scroll down to select "Recruiting Questionnaire" to complete the form that will be sent to the team's coaches.

 What hotels do you recommend that are easily accessible to campus?

-There are a number of hotels within easy access to campus.
+There are a number of hotels within an accessible distance from campus.
 For information on Columbia University deals with local hotels, as well as addresses and phone numbers to other budget accommodations, please see our Campus Visit page.

 My family does not speak English.
 Does Columbia provide information in other languages?

-Columbia provides self-guided walking tours in three other languages to accommodate families that do not speak English.
+Columbia provides self-guided walking tours in three other languages to accommodate families.
 Copies of these self-guided walking tours—in Spanish, French and Chinese, as well as in English—are available on the Visitors Center website.